 - 31 October 1964 - Theodore Freeman was killed in the crash of a T-38 at Ellington AFB near Houston.
 The aircraft crashed after it was struck by a snow goose.
 The impact caused pieces of the canopy to enter both engines.
 He ejected, but was too low for his parachute to deploy completely.

-- 28 February 1966 - Charles Basset and Elliot See, who were the prime crew for Gemini 9, were killed in the crash of a T-38 in St. Louis, MO.
+- 28 February 1966 - Charles Bassett and Elliot See, who were the prime crew for Gemini 9, were killed in the crash of a T-38 in St. Louis, MO.

-- 27 January 1967 - Roger Chaffee, Virgil Grissom (Mercury 4 and Gemini 3), and Edward White (Gemini 4) were killed at Cape Kennedy during a training exercise for the Apollo 1 mission.
+- 27 January 1967; Apollo 1 - Astronauts Roger Chaffee, Virgil Grissom (Mercury 4 and Gemini 3), and Edward White (Gemini 4) were killed at Cape Kennedy during a training exercise for the Apollo 1 mission.
 The crew died as a result of a fire within the spacecraft cabin.

 - 6 June 1967 - Edward Givens was killed in an automobile accident near Houston, TX.

 - 5 October 1967 - Clifton Williams was killed in the crash of a T-38 near Tallahassee, FL.

 - 15 November 1967 X-15 - Michael J. Adams was killed after the vehicle departed from controlled flight and experienced an inflight breakup.
 Adams, who was also a USAF astronaut candidate for the Manned Orbiting Laboratory program, was posthumously awarded the USAF Astronaut Badge because the accident flight exceeded 50 miles (80 km) in altitude.